 The Private Falls

-There is another small falls found above the Five Falls inside the Government Horticulture park, but it is not open to public.
-The Main Falls, Five Falls and Courtallam Falls can be reached by road, however, Shenbaga Waterfalls and Honey Falls can be reached only on foot by mountain trekking.
+A small waterfall located above Five Falls inside the Government Horticulture Park remains closed to the public.
+Visitors can reach the Main Falls, Five Falls, and Old Courtallam Falls by road, while Shenbaga Waterfalls and Honey Falls require mountain trekking.

 Places to Visit in Coutrallam or Kutralam